mdsosnkowski/cloudFormation/notes-webScraper.md

 ## MARCH 2025

 #### Wed 5
-Create S3 buscket for holding imaged.
-File name is webScraper_EC2_S3.yaml
+Create S3 bucket for holding images in file: webScraper_EC2_S3.yaml Created RDS minimal build with new file called: webScraper_EC2_S3_RDS.yaml

 #### Tue 4
 Changed all names to reflect the name of the project "webScraper" with a list of the resources being provisioned of each step.
 As well adding in assertions to check if the code is correct.